IARC (International Accreditation & Recognition Council)

 The IICT has given Careeline approval as a training provider for a range of complementary therapy courses including all counselling courses, life coaching, some nutrition and natural animal health care.
 The benefit to our students is they may join the IICT and take advantage of their professional indemnity insurance options.)

 Accredited ACS Global Partner

 Our relationship with ACS extends over 10 years.
 We are proud to be associated as an ACS Global Partner.

-Why would anyone do a non-accredited course?
+Why would anyone do a non-government-accredited course?

 We frequently get asked about accreditation and why we offer many non-nationally accredited courses.
 On that note we thought we’d share our answer to one lady who simply asked, “Why would anyone do a non-accredited course?”

 “There are many reasons for taking a non-nationally accredited course.
 Many of our students choose to study with Careerline in a non-accredited course because they may not be able to find an accredited version, or they may not be able to access the accredited version due to travel times, enrollment requirements, expensive costs, times and schedules of courses delivery and student number restrictions.
 Some subjects just don’t fit under nationally accreditation such as Carnivorous Plants or Self Sufficiency and many counselling courses.
 Others you would normally would have enroll in an advanced degree to learn, such as Criminal Psychology or Vertebrate Zoology.
 Many people don’t want to enroll in a long committed course; they want a certain standard of education on the subject, certification as well, but don’t necessarily require a University degree or Diploma.

 The ability to study flexibly, at their own pace without needing to attend work placements is also very attractive for people who don’t need job training, but still want to learn.